-\textbf{How to determine the component number?} Since the number of dominant frequencies is unknown apriori, the solution accuracy can be sensitive to the choice of the component number $Q$.
+\textbf{How to Determine the Component Number?} Since the number of dominant frequencies is unknown apriori, the solution accuracy can be sensitive to the choice of the component number $Q$.
 A too small $Q$ can miss important (high) frequencies while a too big $Q$ can bring in excessive noisy frequencies.
 To address this problem, we set a large $Q$ (\eg $ 50$), initialize the frequency parameters $\mu_q$ across a wide range, and then optimize the component weights in the log domain.
-This is equivalent to assigning each $w_q$ a Jefferys prior.
+This turns out to be equivalent to assigning each $w_q$ a Jefferys prior.
 Specifically, define $\wbar_q = \log(w_q)$.
 Since we do not place an additional prior over $\wbar_q$, we can view $p(\wbar_q) \propto 1$.
 Then we have

-The Jeffreys prior has a very high density near zero, and can induce strong sparsity during the learning of $w_q$~\citep{figueiredo2001adaptive}.
+The Jeffreys prior has a very high density near zero, and hence induces strong sparsity during the learning of $w_q$~\citep{figueiredo2001adaptive}.
 Accordingly, the excessive frequency components can be automatically pruned, and the learning drives the remaining $\mu_q$'s toward the target frequencies.
 This have been verified by our experiments; see Fig. \ref{fig:sparsity} in Section \ref{section:exp}.